sysbio-bioinf/TraqBio/README.md

  :log-level :info,
  :log-file "biotraq.log",

- :admin-shutdown? true, ; allow the BioTraq admin to shut down BioTraq from the web interface
+ :admin-shutdown? true, ; allow the iBioTraq admin to shut down iBioTraq from the web interface

  ; Branding
  :page-title "",      ; page title to display :page-title-link "", ; link to an external website to render beside the page title

- :upload-path "uploads/", ; Upload path for sample sheets and order forms.
-BioTraq needs write permission for
+ :upload-path "uploads/", ; Upload path for sample sheets and order forms. iBioTraq needs write permission for
-                          ; this folder.
-BioTraq will create subfolders for every project.
+                          ; this folder. iBioTraq will create subfolders for every project.

  ; e-mail configuration
  :mail-config